Chart Color Schemes

 AreaSearch assessment positions Black River ahead of most Australian regions for employment performance

-Construction employment levels were at 1.5 times the regional average, while health care & social assistance had a limited presence with 10.4% employment compared to 16.1% regionally.
-The area offered limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Over the past year, labour force increased by 0.5%, but employment declined by 0.2%, resulting in a rise of 0.7 percentage points in unemployment rate.
-In comparison, Rest of Qld saw employment grow by 1.7% and labour force expand by 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data as of 25-Nov showed QLD employment contracted by 0.01%, with a state unemployment rate of 4.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 estimated national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates varied significantly between industry sectors.
-Applying these projections to Black River's employment mix suggested local employment should increase by 5.7% over five years and 12.2% over ten years.
+The area offers limited local employment opportunities, as shown by Census data comparing working population to resident population.
+Over a year ending September 2025, labour force increased by 0.4% while employment declined by 0.4%, raising unemployment by 0.7 percentage points.
+In contrast, Rest of Qld saw employment grow by 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Black River's industry mix suggests local employment should increase by 5.7% over five years and 12.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment